Jakob Chychrun: Washington Capitals

 On July 1, 2024, the Senators traded Chychrun to the Washington Capitals in exchange for defenseman Nick Jensen and a third-round pick in the 2026 NHL entry draft.
 Chychrun made his debut in the season opening game on October 12 against the New Jersey Devils, which they lost 5–3.
 He scored his first goal in a Capitals uniform in the following game, a 4–2 victory over the Vegas Golden Knights on October 15.
 He missed time at the end of October and early November after suffering an upper body injury in a game versus the New York Rangers on October 29.
 He was placed on injured reserve on November 2.
 He returned on November 9 and recorded a three-point game on November 25 in a 4–1 win over the Florida Panthers, scoring the game-winning goal and adding two assists.
 On March 25, 2025, Chychrun agreed to an eight-year, $72 million contract extension with the Capitals, carrying an average annual value of $9 million.

+On November 5, 2025, Chychrun recorded the only assist on Alexander Ovechkin's 900th career goal, helping him become the first player in NHL history to reach that milestone.